Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 For inquiries about accessing other records, contact the Broward County DOH at 954-467-4700 or email [email protected].
 Searchers can also visit any of the department’s branches within the county for more information on Broward County public records pertaining to births or deaths that occurred locally.

-A screenshot from the Broward County Florida official records website showing the document type search page displaying a drop-down menu with different types of documents including a death certificate.
+A screenshot from the Broward County Florida official records website shows the document type search page displaying a drop-down menu with different types of documents, including a death certificate.

 Source: Broward County Records, Taxes and Treasury Division16

-Another way to view death records for free is through the county government’s Records, Taxes, and Treasury Division.
+Another way to view death records for free is through the county government’s Records, Taxes & Treasury Division.
 However, these records will only provide the person’s name and record date as these certificates are publicly viewable online.

-How To Find Property Records in Broward County
+How To Look Up Broward County Property Records

 A screenshot from the Broward County Property Appraiser website displaying the property parcel result page with information such as the property summary that includes property ID, owners, address, neighborhood, property use, millage code, and an image of the property.